magnesj/ResInsight/docs/CompletionExport.md

 ### Fracture Report Header

 At the top of the exported transmissibilities for fractures, a fracture report summary is displayed.
 This section displays the different properties for the fractures used to compute the transmissibility values.

+#### Description of Derived Data

 One of the tables displays derived data, see the example here:

                    Tr   #con       Fcd       Area     KfWf         Kf      Wf       Xf        H       Km [cP.rm3/day/bars]               []       [m2]    [mDm]       [mD]     [m]      [m]      [m]     [mD]